CommonRoad/commonroad-scenario-designer/README.md

 ```

 The documentation can be accessed by opening `doc/_build/html/index.html`.
+The full documentation of the API and introducing examples can also be found [here](https://commonroad-scenario-designer.readthedocs.io/en/latest/).

 ## Bug and feature reporting
+This release (v0.2) is still a BETA version.
 In case you detect a bug or you want to suggest a new feature, please report it in our [forum](https://commonroad.in.tum.de/forum/c/scenario-designer/18) forum.

 ## Authors